MAJIDNISAR/MAJIDNISAR.github.io/_posts/2018-01-17-Fallacies.md

 ------

-> *I remember a quote which my father a taught me for my farewell speech,*
+> *I remember a quote which my father taught me for my farewell speech,*
 >
 > *As the CR of my outgoing 10th Class in CMP High School,*
 >